Use the words inspiration and expiration to describe the part of ... | Channels for Pearson+

 Textbook Question

-Use the words inspiration and expiration to describe the part of the breathing cycle that occurs as a result of each of the following:a.
-The diaphragm contracts.
+Use the words inspiration and expiration to describe the part of the breathing cycle that occurs as a result of each of the following:c.
+The pressure within the lungs is higher than that of the atmosphere.

 Verified step by step guidance